zherujiang/photomaster/README.md

     - Select a unique tenant domain.
 (This might be assigned by default if using a free account)
 2. Create a new single page web application.
 3. Go to the application settings, fill out all required information.
-    - Callback urls
+    - Allowed Callback URLs
-    - Logout urls that matches the frontend app design.
+    - Allowed Logout URLs that matches the frontend app design.
-    - Allowed web origins
+    - Allowed Web Origins
 4. Create an API for the new application.
     - Enable Role-based Access Control
     - Enable Add Permission in the Access Token
 5. In the API settings, create permissions for the backend endpoints where permissions are required.
 6. Go to User Management to create roles.
 Assign permissions to roles.

-### Configure environment variables
+#### Configure environment variables

 Configure environment variables in the `./backend/env` file to match the Auth0 domain and API settings.
 Open the `./frontend/src/App.js` file and ensure the app urls match the urls in the application settings.